An Algebraic Approach to the Goldbach Conjecture: Introduction

 The weaker version of the Goldbach Conjecture, or Ternary Conjecture, states that every odd number greater than 7 can be written as the sum of three prime numbers.
 Much like the strong version, this conjecture has also been verified up to large orders of magnitude.
 As an example, in 1998 \cite{E} Yannick Saouter proved this conjecture up to $10^{20}$.
 In fact, it was shown that if the generalization of the Reimann Hypothesis were true, that the Ternary Conjecture would follow.
 This was proven by Hardy and Littlewood \cite{H} in 1923.
 Since the Generalized Reimann Hypothesis is still an open question, this did not give a definitive answer as to the truth of the Ternary Conjecture, however, it did provide a possible path to follow.

 Another breakthrough in the Ternary Conjecture came in 2013 when Herald Helfgott verified in a paper \cite{C} that the Ternary Conjecture was valid up to $10^{30}$.
-Later that year a preprint \cite{D} by Helfgott was placed on the ARXIV claiming that the Ternary Conjecture is true.
-Although this paper has not been published as of yet, it has been accepted by many in the mathematics community as being true and provides a significant breakthrough in Number Theory.
+Later that year a preprint \cite{D} by Harold Helfgott was placed on the arXiv claiming that the Ternary Conjecture is true.
+Although this paper has not been published as of yet, it has been accepted by many in the mathematics community as true.

-With the Strong Goldbach Conjecture concerned about the relationship between even numbers and the sums of primes, an analogue to this conjecture may be given in the form of asking whether every even number may be written as the difference of two prime numbers.
-It will be shown that the answer to these questions can be used to prove a similar conjecture named after Alphonse de Polignac, 112 in \cite{history}, stating that for any even number there are an infinite number of prime pairs whose difference is that even number.
-This conjecture has also gone unproven for well over a century.
-In order for an answer to be given to these conjectures a new methodology will be introduced.
-This will be done in the next section.